-International Businessman; Global Leader: Humanitarian/Emergency Relief/UN+Multilateral/Global Health; Government; Diplomat; Politician; Lawyer
+International Businessperson; Global Leader: Humanitarian/Emergency Relief/UN+Multilateral/Global Health; Government; Diplomat; Politician; Lawyer

 Sir Stephen is an Unreasonable Collective Member and Mentor.
-Sir Stephen has participated in 7 programs, including mentoring virtually in Fall 2020 Programs, and has advised over 90 Unreasonable companies.
+Sir Stephen has participated in 2 programs, including Unreasonable Impact UK & Europe 2018, and has advised over 27 Unreasonable companies.

 Born in Tanzania, Sir Stephen was educated in Kenya and the United Kingdom, where he attended Emmanuel College, Cambridge University and qualified as a lawyer.
 He first practised as an international commercial solicitor with City of London firm, Freshfields, subsequently becoming an manufacturing industrialist as senior executive at FTSE100 global building materials producer, Redland PLC.
 He is currently Chairman of the UK's Motability Operations Group PLC, non-executive director and Vice-Chairman of Savannah Energy PLC, a Non-Executive Board Member of the UK Government's Department of International Trade, and an International Business Consultant.

 In a by-election in 1999, he was first elected to Parliament as a Conservative member.
 While his party was in opposition he served in various shadow ministerial roles, including as Shadow Secretary of State for Business & Energy, and Higher Education & Skills from 2001 to 2005, and as Shadow Minister for Health & Social Care from 2005 to 2010.
 He was appointed a Minister in the Coalition Government, becoming Parliamentary Under-Secretary of State for International Development in 2010.
 In 2012, he was appointed the Prime Minister’s Envoy and UK Special Representative to the Sahel in Africa, working for peace in the region.